Compare two runs #

 On the Results detail page, both tabs show the same shape — overview card, step tree, measurements table.
 Quickly scan:

-• Overview: Outcome, started_at, duration, station, product revision.
-If the runs ran on different stations or product revisions, that's your difference.
+• Overview: Outcome, started_at, duration, station, part revision.
+If the runs ran on different stations or part revisions, that's your difference.

 • Step tree: which step has a different outcome?
 Click into the step on each tab to see the per-attempt measurements.